WHY DO YOU NEED DEVELOPER ACCESS TO MY AMAZON ACCOUNT?

 DO YOU MAKE ANY CHANGES TO MY AMAZON SELLER ACCOUNT?

-We make no changes to your Amazon Seller account at all.
+With this basic access we make no changes to your Amazon Seller account.
 The only things we do with your account are 1) generating reports and 2) importing them into the dedicated database we created specifically for your account.

 WHAT IS THE “BUY BOX” ON AMAZON?